anykeyh/rails_db_views/README.md

 Just set `--!deleted` into the file which defined the old view, and that's it!
 The view will be removed and not created again!

+Be aware this is not working with function yet.

+## Configuration

+The configuration change a little bit.
+If you update, please check the instructions below.

 ## Refactoring

 I've made a refactoring into the gem, to make it more understandable and easy to fork.
 Also two views with the same name in differents paths will trigger an `AmbigousNameError`.

 Errors and error messages are more clear (one type per kind of error).

 ## 0.3 - fix rails version to be able to use with rails >4.